khakhalin/notes/00_queue_to_do.md

 * MLflow introduction: https://docs.databricks.com/mlflow/end-to-end-example.html
 * automated testing on gitlab - read about it, figure about these stagings, continous integration
 * gitlab-ci - describe what I know, but also find some text
-* frog artifactory - some sort of package used for continuous integration (?) in SoftEng
+* frog artifactory - some sort of package used for continuous integration (?) in SoftEng?
+At least stub it
 * curl - how to use exactly (document in [[bash]])
 * sudo
 * pyspark - what is it, and how it works?